wbthomason/packer.nvim/README.md

   rocks = string or list,      -- Specifies Luarocks dependencies for the plugin config = string or function, -- Specifies code to run after this plugin is loaded.
   -- The setup key implies opt = true setup = string or function,  -- Specifies code to run before this plugin is loaded.
+The code is ran even if
+                               -- the plugin is waiting for other conditions (ft, cond...) to be met.
   -- The following keys all imply lazy-loading and imply opt = true cmd = string or list,        -- Specifies commands which load this plugin.
 Can be an autocmd pattern. ft = string or list,         -- Specifies filetypes which load this plugin.